 - attendance records,

-- performance evaluations,
+- performance evaluations and reviews,

-- education records,
+- education and training records,

 An employer must redact any confidential information (such as your social security number) in these records prior to an employer’s examination of the record.
+(Note that any medical records should be stored in a confidential file separate from your personnel records.)

 State law says that the above rules regarding requests do not apply to: